Swietenia humilis: International legal protection

 The multilateral treaty CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) lists S. humilis in Appendix II (all parts and derivatives except seeds).
-It is also categorized in the IUCN (International Union for Conservation of Nature) Red List of Threatened Species as Vulnerable (Version 2011.2).
+It is also categorized in the IUCN (International Union for Conservation of Nature) Red List of Threatened Species as endangered.

 Biologically active compounds

 Poison

 The bark and seeds possess an alkaloid reputed to be very poisonous.
 Extracts significantly inhibited the growth and feeding of third instar larvae of Tenebrio molitor (mealworms).
 They also have shown effectiveness against larvae of Ostrinia nubilalis, the European Corn borer, and Spodoptera frugiperda, the Fall Armyworm.